• Skip to primary navigation

 There are many pillar boxes throughout the museum.
 But did you know they used to be green?
 In 1874 they become Red after people said they were dreary and hard to see.

-In the Second World War the tops of the piller boxes were painted white so that people could see them during a black out.
+In the Second World War, the tops of the pillar boxes were painted white so that people could see them during a blackout.

-Learn all about Postal service during the war and the telegram boys
+Learn all about the Postal service during the war and the telegram boys

 Learn about the Royal Mail as it travels through the First World War and the Second.
 Real lantern slides tell a story while war sirens play in the background.

-I loved the old letters and post cards on display.
-It must of been wonderful the amount of letters wrote years ago that actually meant something.
+I loved the old letters and postcards on display.
+It must have been wonderful the number of letters written years ago that actually meant something.

 With the arrival of Airmail in the 1920s speed was important.
 Bluepost boxes appeared on the streets in the 1930s which helped advertise Airmail much faster.